BoopyTheFox/TGAmnesia/README.md

 # Telegram Amnesia

-## What it's for?
+**TGAmnesia** is a simple tool to bulk-remove your own messages from select telegram groups.

-**TGAmnesia** is a simple tool to bulk-remove your own messages from telegram groups
+It can be used either on it's own, or through telegram bot as a wrapper.
+It is also dockerized.

 ## Dependencies
 Either just have **docker**, or: